-23rd December, 2016: Demonetization has become this eras' one of the most vital affairs and will remain as one of the significant monetary occasions of our time.
-Its effect is being felt by every Indian as this step influences the economy’s liquidity side.
-Its impact will be in light of the fact that about 86% of cash available for use was suddenly termed useless with only a few hours’ notice.
+23rd December 2016: Demonetization has been one of this era's most contentious exercises and will remain one of the most significant monetary occasions of our time.
+Its effect is being felt by every Indian as this step influences the economy’s liquidity.
+Its impact will be in light of the fact that about 86% of cash available for use was suddenly declared useless with only a few hours’ notices.
 Subsequently, after the withdrawal of the Rs.
 500 and Rs.
-1000 notes, there was a crevice in the cash arrangement as after the Rs.
-100 currency note, only Rs.
-2000 currency remained the main group.
+1000 notes, there was a crevice in the cash arrangement as the only valid currency notes were either the Rs.
+100 currency note or notes of the denomination Rs.
+2000.

 All said and done, demonetization as a cleaning activity may deliver a few good results in the economy.
 While it makes life difficult for the general public that gets paid with regard to their everyday work and as general financial activities get hosed for a short duration of time, the immeasurable advantages of having the diminished volume of ‘dark cash’ might have long-haul benefits.

 Apoorva Kohli is interning with Outline India.

 Subscribe to our newsletter